nanoporetech/ont-open-datasets/content/blog/gm24385_snp/index.md

         -r chr20 -t 8 -P 0 -l

-The final two options here (`-P 0 -l`) instruct medaka to leave its substitution calls and to decompose multi-nucleotide substitutions into independent single nucleotide substitutions.
+The final two options here (`-P 0 -l`) instruct medaka to leave its substitution calls unfiltered and to decompose multi-nucleotide substitutions into independent single nucleotide substitutions.
 Details of workflow employed by the `medaka_variant` program can be found in the medaka [documentation](https://nanoporetech.github.io/medaka/snp.html#).

 The result of running the above command will be a directory `medaka_variant` containing (amongst other files):

- * `round_0_hap_mixed_phased.bam`: alignments (as in `chr20.primary.bam`), tagged with a calculated haplotype,
+ * *`round_0_hap_mixed_phased.bam`*: alignments (as in `chr20.primary.bam`), tagged with a calculated haplotype,
- * `round_1.vcf`: the final output variant candidates for DeepVariant.
+ * *`round_1.vcf`*: the final output variant candidates for DeepVariant.

 #### Running DeepVariant